Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 The story on this is being, I mean, the server is shut down that has the details on this story.

-Corny, the senator from Texas, holding up Hillary's confirmation as Secretary of State over her conflicts.
+Cornyn, the senator from Texas, holding up Hillary's confirmation as Secretary of State over her conflicts.

-They were seen uh speaking heatedly to one another, with uh Hillary grabbing Cornen's arm with all of her might, which is considerable, uh, and not far away, uh, Chelsea Clinton chatting it up with John McCain and his wife Cindy.
+They were seen speaking heatedly to one another with Hillary grabbing Cornyn's arm with all of her might, which is considerable.

-The uh I've had some people watching some of the networks for me because it's impossible.
+I had some people watching some of the networks for me because it's impossible.

-It was disjoint, it's very difficult to analyze, folks.
+It's very difficult to analyze, folks.

 Far more memorable things spoken by both.

-Now, the poet that the the there weren't memorable things.
+Now, the poet, there weren't memorable things.

-And then Lowry came up and he was batting cleanup out there and uh knocked one out of the park in terms of defining for the rest of the country what the Democrat Party still remains all about, locked in the 60s.
+And then Lowry came up and he was batting cleanup out there and knocked one out of the park in terms of defining for the rest of the country what the Democrat Party still remains all about, locked in the 60s.

-Maybe he thought that it might sound better if he read it.
+By rereading it, maybe he thought that it might sound better if he read it.

-But I didn't see it, I didn't hear it, but I don't think that's possible.
+I didn't hear it, but I don't think that's possible.

 So I can't imagine him reading Obama's speech, adding verve to it.